andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 <h4 class="article-subheader">Munch</h4>
 "I wouldn't exactly describe this crowd as *museum people*"

-Shannon hits me with a bombshell just as we're about to enter
+Shannon hits me with this bombshell just as we're about to enter
 <span class="skewed">Munch</span>, i.e. the Edvard Munch museum.
 Overlooking the
 waterfront, <span class="skewed">Munch</span> is Oslo's most controversial architectural choice but the museum is a must-do in my book.